monacoremo/postgrest-sessions-example/app.sql.md

 always return the current time, independent from when the current transaction started (other than, for example, `now()`).

-We use a check contraint here to have the database maintain some invariants on our data, in this case that a session should not expire before it was created.
+We use a check constraint here to have the database maintain some invariant on our data, in this case that a session should not expire before it was created.
-With good contraints, we can prevent whole classes of bugs in our application.
+With good constraints, we can prevent whole classes of bugs in our application.

 In most places in our application, only the sessions that are currently active will be of interest.
 We will create a view that identifies them reliably and